-- 2.1 Students may need to be lifted manually in urgent situations (ie. emergency evacuations or breakdown of equipment). - 2.2 A mechanical lift can be used for any student requiring assistance at any time if: - i.
-The physical status of the staff member changes and does not allow the staff member to manually lift (ie. injury, pregnancy, etc.). - ii.
-If the physical or cognitive status of the student changes, prohibiting the student from taking part in the moving process. - c.
-Some students require specialized lifting, transferring, and repositioning techniques.
+- 2.1 Students may need to be lifted manually in urgent situations (i.e., emergency evacuations or breakdown of equipment). - 2.2 Some students require specialized lifting, transferring, and repositioning techniques.
 These are assigned by Wascana Rehabilitation Centre Therapists or other similar service providers.